Zifran456/Group_I/README.md

   - **Good** — more than 7 days out, or no expiry date set (green left border)
 - Low Stock — items with quantity ≤ 2
 - In-app notification bell (top nav) — shows a count badge and dropdown listing:
-  - Expiring items: "Your [Item] is expiring soon — see recipe suggestions"
+  - Any items that are expiring soon
-  - Expired items: "Your [Item] has expired — consider removing them"
+  - Any items that have expired
 - Recipe suggestions on dashboard (top 3, scored by expiring items first)
 - Full recipe page — browse all suggested recipes with matched ingredient chips
 - Recipe detail modal — view full ingredients list and step-by-step instructions